ZongRuLi/Operating-Systems-Principles/PA2_Readers_Writer_Locks_with_Priority_Inheritance/README.md

 ## 4. Additional Tasks
 Write your answers to the following questions in a file named Lab2Answers.txt(in simple text).<br>
 Please place this file in the TMP/ directory and turn it in, along with the above programming assignment.<br>

-1. The priority inversion problem could cause that a higher-priority process needs to wait for the completion of a lowerpriority process.
+1. The priority inversion problem could cause that a higher-priority process needs to wait for the completion of a lowerpriority process.<br>
 1.1 Priority inheritance is one approach to address this issue.
-Please give another approach and briefly describe its idea.
+Please give another approach and briefly describe its idea.<br>
 1.2.
 Design a test case to show that your approach can address the priority inversion problem.
 You should compare the results that derived from the original XINU implementation (use semaphore) and that derived from your implementation (use readers/writer locks).
 Put your results in Lab2Answers.txt and your test case program (name it task1.c) in both ./sys and ./TMP

 2. Synchronization is a quite complex issue in operating systems.
 To show your understanding about process synchronization, you are asked to point out a potential problem in this pesudo-code: task2_sync_issue.c (https://moodlecourses2223.wolfware.ncsu.edu/pluginfile.php/1237269/mod_assign/introattachment/0/task2_sync_issue.c?